-Hillary Clinton Faults Trump On Health Care And Lack Of Women Appointees
+Hillary Clinton Faults Trump On Health Care And Lack Of Female Appointees

 Appreciated joining @POTUS for meeting with the Freedom Caucus again today.
 This is it. #PassTheBill pic.twitter.com/XG6lQIy5a6— Vice President Pence (@VP) March 23, 2017

-Clinton made her observations in an address to the Professional BusinessWomen of California in San Francisco Tuesday night.
+Clinton made her observations in an address to the Professional BusinessWomen of California in San Francisco on Tuesday night.
 "There's no place I'd rather be than here with you," she told the gathering, adding, "other than the White House."

 Clinton said she was appalled by a photo that circulated last week of an all-male group of Republican lawmakers meeting at the White House with Vice President Pence discussing women's health care.